Wander Franco Player Props: Rays vs. Blue Jays

-After going 1-for-4 in his most recent game, Wander Franco and the Tampa Bay Rays take on the Toronto Blue Jays (who will hand the ball to Yusei Kikuchi) at 3:07 PM ET on Saturday.
+After hitting .310 with five doubles, three home runs, a walk and seven RBI in his past 10 games, Wander Franco and the Tampa Bay Rays take on the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 1:37 PM ET on Sunday.

-He had a one-hit showing in his previous game (1-for-4) against the Blue Jays.
+He racked up three hits (going 3-for-5 with a double) in his last game against the Blue Jays.

 Wander Franco Game Info & Props vs. the Blue Jays